McPherson Globe Refiners: 1934–35 season

-Enter Gene Johnson, a fiery and innovative AAU coach to make his sales pitch to Lario management.
+Gene Johnson, an innovative AAU made his sales pitch to Lario management.
 For an outlay of $1,500, Johnson promised to recruit, train, and coach the Globe Refinery team to national success.
 Lario would get outstanding publicity and marketing value, and Johnson would get back to his native Kansas, where he earlier found success coaching at Wichita (State) University.

 Johnson gathered top talent in the form of Joe Fortenberry as well as several players Johnson coached as Wichita Shockers.
 Fortenberry had leaping ability, and ran the court well for a 6'8" center.
 Johnson had another coach-on-the-floor, as his brother Francis directed both the zone pressure and fast break attacks.
 The attacking play upset many basketball traditions, which in the sport's first 40 years, was a slow and methodical game.
 The McPherson Globe Refiners were criticized for playing "bad" basketball with its fast and aggressive style.
 But in the tough AAU Missouri Valley League, the McPherson Globe Refiners won outright against more noted rivals from Denver and Kansas City.

-The Globe Refiners carried this success to a second place finish in the 1935 AAU National Tournament.
+The Globe Refiners carried this success to a second-place finish in the 1935 AAU National Tournament.

 1935–36 season

 The Globe Refiners season started with high hopes, and by August 1936, a farm boy from McPherson County Kansas, Bill Wheatley, accepted the first Olympic gold medal from another Kansan, Dr. James Naismith.
 The McPherson Globe Refiners played a national schedule with barnstorming road trips to Louisiana, Washington, DC, and Madison Square Garden in New York City.
 Along the way to a 40 win, 6 loss year, the Refiners won the AAU Missouri Valley League for a second year running.

 By mid-March, the McPherson Globe Refiners were the favorites in the AAU National, contested in Denver's City Auditorium.
 Naismith presided over the opening ceremonies, delivering his take on the game he invented some 45 years earlier to the 500 competitors divided among 54 teams.
-Before sold out crowds, the Refiners won matches in the opening rounds knowing that getting to the AAU Final meant entry into the US Olympic tryouts, and the chance to make the 1936 US basketball team.
+Before sold-out crowds, the Refiners won matches in the opening rounds knowing that getting to the AAU Final meant entry into the US Olympic tryouts, and the chance to make the 1936 US basketball team.
 The Globe Refiners triumphed in the AAU semi final over the Kansas City Trailers securing their tryouts berth, then beat the Universal Pictures Universals 47 to 35 in the 1936 AAU Final.